tutv/node-rate-limit/README.md

-# An example NodeJS app with rate-limiting œ (Backed by Redis and ExpressJS)
+# An example NodeJS app with rate-limiting algorithm

+Backed by Redis and ExpressJS.

 ## Installation